-Fall means colder weather, apples, and pumpkins, are you ready for fall?
+Fall means colder weather, apples, and pumpkins – are you ready for fall?
 I do miss the warmer weather but it doesn’t mean we can’t enjoy fall.
 It’s the perfect time to learn about apples with these apple life cycle worksheets.
-This set of printables is part of our Fun Fall Printables for Kids collection.
+They work great as a stand-alone resource or paired perectly with another apple-related resource.
+Simply download, print, and use!

 Apples are pretty affordable for us to purchase year round so we can enjoy them through the whole year here in Ontario.
 This makes it a staple in our home and the perfect snack for growing families.
 My teen can eat up to 5 apples a day.
 Can’t complain, at least it’s not junk food.